Ali-IoT-Lab/moja-terminal/README.md

 A moja key is a shell name that you can download it and get the hostname, version, email, publicKey.

-You can set key like that
+You can set key like that:

 ```bash
 $ moja set-key xxxx